 We welcome the opportunity to discuss the Urban Jobs and Enterprise Zone Act (S. 1310)-an initiative that proposes employment, business development, and tax incentives for individuals and businesses in distressed inner-city areas.
-Such a proposal piques the interest of the National Urban League Movement where unemployment is highest.
-Over three-fourths of the black working age population live in the metropolitan areas of the country: over half in the central cities and 26 percent in urban proverty areas.

 Such a proposal piques the interest of the National Urban League Movement because we want to see the revitalization of our inner-cities, the home of many of our constituents.
 And just as importantly, we want to see the residents of the innercity participate in this revitalization.
 We think that the Enterprise Zone concept has the potential for helping to do both.